Sagraetor/Petrogram/README.md

 # Description
 A communications app similar to telegram with different sections, comments and reactions.
 The user would be able to login or sign up and all posts are anonymous.
-The post and comments data are stored on the cloud
+The users can also communicate through reaction button if they don't feel like commenting on their interested posts.
+The posts and comments data are stored on the cloud.